 Day 2: Swansea to Bicheno

 Crank into the day on a cycling trip with Swansea Cycle Tours and pedal through private land between three vineyards.

 Driving through the vineyards around Cranbrook will likely generate a thirst, which leads to the Farm Shed East Coast Wine Centre in Bicheno.
 The shed showcases wines from every vineyard on the east coast, including those without cellar doors.

 If ocean conditions are sweet, Bicheno has prime surfing and snorkelling.

-Fuel up at Bicheno's Blue Edge Bakery, then join Bicheno's Foreshore Footway, which follows the town's coastline for three kilometres between Redbill Beach and the watery gargles of the Bicheno Blowhole.
+Fuel up at Bicheno's Blue Edge Bakery, then set out walking on Bicheno's Foreshore Footway, which follows the town's coastline for 3km between Redbill Beach and the watery gargles of the Bicheno Blowhole.
 A short, steep climb leads to Whalers Lookout for views over Bicheno.